 What is a Wacipi?
-Dancers, singers, and visitors from across the country will gather at the SMSC Annual Wacipi for an August weekend filled with dancing, singing, visiting, shopping at booths filled with arts and crafts created by Native American artists, eating traditional foods and visiting with family and friends.
+Dancers, singers, and visitors from across the country will gather at the SMSC Annual Wacipi for a weekend of dancing, singing, visiting, and shopping in August.
 Wacipi is the Dakota word for pow wow.

 How much is admission?
 Admission is $5 for the entire weekend and includes a commemorative button and Wacipi Program.
 Admission is free to elders 60 and older and children 10 and under.
 Parking is free.
 All dancers must have a Wacipi button.